-- responses to the Investigative File.
-If the Investigator deems it necessary, the Investigator may conduct follow-up interviews with the Parties or any Witness after receiving the responses to the Investigative File and the transcripts or summaries of the interviews will be provided to the Parties. - 12.
-Finalizing the Investigative File and Investigative Report.
+- 12. Finalizing the Investigative File and Investigative Report.
 After the Investigator closes the evidence-gathering phase of the investigation, the Investigator will finalize the Investigative File (to include Party responses to it and any additional information provided thereafter) and draft an Investigative Report that summarizes the Relevant Evidence within the Investigative File.
 The Relevant Evidence summarized in the Investigative Report is the evidence intended to be relied upon in reaching a determination on Responsibility.
 Contents of the Final Investigative Report will generally include: - a.
 A jurisdictional statement relating to the applicability of this Policy, - b.An explanation of the alleged Prohibited Conduct, - c.
 The applicable offenses, - d.A description of procedural steps taken during the Investigative Process, - e.
 The evidence obtained by the Investigator and the Witnesses interviewed, - f.
-Whether Supportive Measures were provided, and - g.A summary of the Relevant Evidence, including identification of undisputed facts, corroborated facts, and/or disputed facts. - 13.
+Whether Supportive Measures were provided, and - g.
+A summary of the Relevant Evidence, including identification of undisputed facts, corroborated facts, and/or disputed facts. - 13.
 Investigative Report Sent to Parties.
 The Investigator will send the Investigative Report to the Parties and their Advisors for the Parties' review and written response at least 10 days prior to a Hearing.
 The Parties will receive one another's written response to the Investigative Report and may respond to additional evidence, if applicable.
 The Parties' written responses will be appended to the Investigative Report.
 The Investigative Report may be revised based on the Parties' written responses to correct any factual inaccuracies.
 Any revisions made to the Investigative Report will be shared with the Parties prior to the Hearing. - 14.
 Title IX Coordinator Review of Investigative Report.
 After the Parties have reviewed and responded to the Investigative Report, the Title IX Coordinator will review the Investigative Report and written responses and determine next steps. - a.
 Next Steps for Formal Complaints Alleging Sexual Harassment.
-Formal Complaints of Sexual Harassment may (i) be dismissed, (ii) be resolved through the Informal Resolution Process, or (iii) proceed to the Hearing Process. - The Title IX Coordinator will determine whether the Investigative Process reveals facts requiring or permitting Dismissal of the Formal Complaint.
-See Section XVIII. - ii.
+Formal Complaints of Sexual Harassment may (i) be dismissed, (ii) be resolved through the Informal Resolution Process, or (iii) proceed to the Hearing Process.

+- i.
+The Title IX Coordinator will determine whether the Investigative Process reveals facts requiring or permitting Dismissal of the Formal Complaint.72 See Section XVIII - ii.
 The Title IX Coordinator may gauge the Parties' interest in the Informal Resolution Process.
 See Section XIX. - iii.
 If the Formal Complaint is not dismissed pursuant to Section XVIII or is not appropriate for or resolved through the Informal Resolution Process in Section XIX, the Formal Complaint will proceed to the Hearing Process pursuant to Section XX. - b.
 Next Steps for Formal Complaints Alleging Sex Discrimination or Retaliation.
-Formal Complaints of Sex Discrimination or Retaliation may be may (i) be dismissed, (ii) be resolved through the Informal Resolution Process, or (iii) proceed to the Prompt and Equitable Resolution Process.
+Formal Complaints of Sex Discrimination or Retaliation may be may (i) be dismissed, (ii) be resolved through the Informal Resolution Process, or (iii) proceed to the Prompt and Equitable Resolution Process. - i.
+The Title IX Coordinator will determine whether the Investigative Process reveals facts requiring or permitting Dismissal of the Formal Complaint.73 See Section XVIII. - ii.

-Id. § 106.45(b)(3)

-- The Title IX Coordinator will determine whether the Investigative Process reveals facts requiring or permitting Dismissal of the Formal Complaint.
-See Section XVIII - ii.
 The Title IX Coordinator may gauge the Parties' interest in the Informal Resolution Process.
 See Section XIX. - iii.
 If the Formal Complaint is not dismissed pursuant to Section XVIII or is not appropriate for or resolved through the Informal Resolution Process, the Formal Complaint will proceed to the Prompt and Equitable Resolution Process pursuant to Section XXI.